Cevinio/production-dependencies-guard/README.md

 # Stability

-This package is only available in its `dev-master` version: according to the package purpose.
+This package is only available in its `dev-main` version: according to the package purpose.